mrhaffner/on-the-snow-api/README.md

 The data used in this project was obtained from: https://www.kaggle.com/sijialai/onthesnow

-The styles come directly form OnTheSnow.
+The styles come directly from OnTheSnow.

 ## Potential improvements: